MikeTheEngr/TULKON/README.md

 ## Status

-TULKON is an active work in progress — a living product being built in public.
+TULKON is an active work in progress, a living product being built in public.

 Core features are functional and deployed, but the platform is still growing.
 Features currently in active development include real-time social chat with auto-translation, Stories, TIMOJI avatar builder, the Opportunity Finder (scholarships and work programs by destination), and a full migration from Render to GCP Cloud Run for production-grade reliability.